-- 1. responding to calls for service, or - 2. engaged in any law enforcement-related encounter or activity:
+1. responding to calls for service, or

-A. This includes, but is not limited to, traffic stops, pedestrian stops, arrests, searches, interrogations, investigations, pursuits, crowd control, traffic control, non-community caretaking interactions with an individual while on patrol, or any other instance in which the officer is enforcing the laws of the municipality, county, or State, but
+2. engaged in any law enforcement-related encounter or activity:

-B. This does not include when the officer is completing paperwork alone or only in the presence of another law enforcement officer.
+(i.)
+This includes, but is not limited to, traffic stops, pedestrian stops, arrests, searches, interrogations, investigations, pursuits, crowd control, traffic control, non-community caretaking interactions with an individual while on patrol, or any other instance in which the officer is enforcing the laws of the municipality, county, or State, but (ii.)
+This does not include when the officer is completing paperwork alone, is participating in training in a classroom setting, or is in the presence of only another law enforcement officer or officers.